Michelle Visage: RuPaul's Drag Race

 Two years later, Visage was contacted again by RuPaul and invited to appear on season three of the show.
 After her boss once again said she was not able to appear, she was persuaded by her friend Leah Remini to contact CBS officials who allowed her to join the show as a judge.
 On January 24, 2011, Visage debuted as a permanent judge, along with Santino Rice and Billy B, on season three of RuPaul's Drag Race, replacing Merle Ginsberg.
-She has also appeared on all ten seasons of the spin-off show, RuPaul's Drag Race All Stars.
+She has also appeared on all eleven seasons of the spin-off show, RuPaul's Drag Race All Stars.

 In 2019, she received her first Primetime Emmy Award for Outstanding Competition Program, having been a producer of Drag Race since its eleventh season.
 That same year, she became a judge on RuPaul's Drag Race UK, which airs on BBC Three.
 In 2021, Visage served as a judge on RuPaul's Drag Race Down Under.

 In 2024, it was confirmed that Visage would be the permanent host on the fourth season of Drag Race Down Under, taking over for RuPaul who had hosted the first three seasons.